X-3306/LeakFence-Extension/README.md

 ## Not Guaranteed

-- It does not inspect arbitrary websites anymore.
+- It does not inspect arbitrary websites.
 - It does not protect against malware, keyloggers, malicious extensions, or a compromised browser profile.
 - It cannot inspect every possible browser/runtime exfiltration path.